GRPTeam202113/Unification-of-University-Information-Services/README.md

 Use the space to list those who we find helpful and would like to give credit to.

-* Module Convenor: Towney Dave
+* Module Convenor: Dave Towey
 * Supervisor of the group: Matthew Pike